GTPB/TCDT22/README.md

 # TCDT22
 ### Training Course Delivery Techniques (2022/06/07)

+by Pedro L. Fernandes (pfern@igc.gulbenkian.pt) Instituto Gulbenkian de Ciência, Oeiras, Portugal

-This content is aimed at newcomers to training course delivery
+This content is aimed at newcomers to training course delivery.

-Training course design is deliberately not explored here in any detail here
+Training course design is deliberately not explored here in any detail here.

 Content for this session has been partially adapted from the Elixir Train the Trainer repositories and other training resources combined.
+This is ackowledged at the end of this document.

 ---
 ### General thoughts about learning activities